hemantgokhale/learning-kotlin/README.md

-For a description what this code does, see the comment at the top of the file DataAnalyzer.kt
+For a description what this code does, see the comment at the top of the file src/main/kotlin/analyze/DataAnalyzer.kt

 Here are the instructions for getting, compiling, and running this program.
 They assume that a recent version of java is installed and on the path on your machine.